Question: What causes hard stool or constipation after c-section? What home remedies soften stool after surgery?

 Continuous fever for days

 Fever after c-section is not a good sign.
-It means something may be wrong, and likely, it could be due to ongoing infection of inflammation.
+It means something may be wrong, and likely, it could be due to ongoing infection or inflammation.

-If your bowel is mistakenly traumatized during your procedure, you will experience fever, and inability to pass stool. see your doctor
+If your bowel is mistakenly traumatized during your procedure, you will experience fever, and inability to pass stool and gas, often with a swollen, painful abdomen.
+See your doctor or return to the hospital immediately.

 Constipation and vomiting after your surgery is also not a good sign.
-It could happen from minor anesthesia effect, though, in causes of gut trauma, you will also have similar symptoms.
-Talk to your doctor.
+It could happen from minor anesthesia effect, though, in cases of gut trauma or intestinal blockage, you will also have similar symptoms.
+Talk to your doctor urgently.

 Abdominal distention and pain after c-section are tricky because your womb is still trying to contract in few days after your surgery.

-However, if you feel excruciating abdominal pain and swelling with no stool, it is not a good sign.
-See your doctor
+However, if you feel excruciating abdominal pain and swelling with no stool or gas for more than 2–3 days, it is not a good sign.
+See your doctor.

 How to relieve constipation after c-section